JiaweiZhuang/xESMF/README.rst

   such as **bilinear**, **conservative** and **nearest neighbour**.
 - **Easy-to-use**: It abstracts away ESMF's complicated infrastructure and provides a simple, high-level API, compatible with xarray_ as well as basic numpy arrays.
-- **Fast**: It is faster than ESMPy's original Fortran regridding engine in serial case, and parallel capability will be added in the next version.
+- **Fast**: It is faster than ESMPy's original Fortran regridding engine in serial case, and also supports dask_ for `out-of-core, parallel computation http://xarray.pydata.org/en/stable/dask.html>`_.

 Please see `online documentation <http://xesmf.readthedocs.io/en/latest/>`_.